unnamed-community/electron-semantic-boilerplate/README.md

 npm run dev
 ```

+## Coding

+In the `config/app.js` file is the basic configuration for the main window.
+You must edit it to your liking.

+Now, you can start coding in source code located in `src` folder.

+You can check the `main.js` file and see the ipcMain listeners implemented by default.
+You just need to call them on render process with ipcRenderer.

+## Locales

+In the `locales` folder you will find all locales strings for multilanguage support.
+The files names must be one of the [electron locales](https://electronjs.org/docs/api/locales).

+Additionally, the locales files must follow [i18n format](https://github.com/mashpie/i18n-node#storage).

 ## Generating dist files

 To generate dist files from the project run:

 **On Windows**

 ```powershell
 npm run dist-windows
 ```

 **On Linux**

 ```bash
 npm run dist-linux
 ```